 Being active, they require no external amp, which goes some way to justifying their price tag, as you’d need to drop the same kind of money on an amp/passive speaker setup to achieve this level of sound.

 Focused primarily on wireless streaming services and Bluetooth, if you want to go wired you’ll need to drop more money on the Formation Audio box, which offers connectivity options such as optical and RCA for turntables.
-If you want an incredibly high-end experience with a simple plug and play setup though, the Formation Duo will treat your ears for decades to come.
+If you want an incredibly high-end experience with a simple plug and play setup though, the Formation Duo will treat your ears for decades to come, as we explain in our full B&W Formation Duo review.

 Even hi-fi enthusiasts will be hard pressed to spot the physical difference between Bowers & Wilkins’ 606 S2 Anniversary Edition speakers and the original model they’re based on, but the new internal tweaks result in even better performance.
 An upgraded neodymium magnet and other components from B&W's 700 Series along with a revised tweeter provide improved harmonics, less distortion, and even more clarity.